Ana Maria Popescu: 2008–2012

-Brânză was rested for the Romanian national championships to spare her hand.
+Popescu was rested for the Romanian national championships to spare her hand.
 She arrived with a No.1 ranking to the World Championships in Antalya, but warned beforehand that she was only fencing at 50 to 60% of her ability due to her wrist problems.
 She was eliminated 9–10 in the table of 16 by Canada's Sherraine Schalm.
 Romania were defeated in the first round by Italy, again by a single hit, and finished sixth after the placement matches.

-After this failure, Brânză resolved to address her wrist issues.
+After this failure, Popescu resolved to address her wrist issues.
 Medical investigations in Romania and in France showed that her condition was operable, but that the surgery would likely end her fencing career.
 She chose instead to take a break in her career to follow a strict recovery program.
 After a pause of several months, she earned a gold medal in her first two competitions, the Florina and Nanjing 2010 World Cup events.
 Up to 2012 she suffered from left-wrist pains and had to get medical attention after each competition.

-In the 2010 World Fencing Championships in Paris, Brânză was again eliminated early in the individual event, but won the first Romanian team gold in épée with Simona Gherman, Loredana Dinu and Anca Măroiu.
-Brânză contributed more than half the hits scored by Romania in the final against Germany.
-Her last relay against Imke Duplitzer, which she won 18–10, was described as “a real example of technique and tactical intelligence” in an otherwise “quite monotonous” match.
+In the 2010 World Fencing Championships in Paris, Popescu was again eliminated early in the individual event, but won the first Romanian team gold in épée with Simona Gherman, Loredana Dinu and Anca Măroiu.
+Popescu contributed more than half the hits scored by Romania in the final against Germany.
+Her last relay against Imke Duplitzer, which she won 18–10, was described as "a real example of technique and tactical intelligence" in an otherwise "quite monotonous" match.

-In 2011, Brânză took the bronze medal in the individual event of the 2011 European Fencing Championships in Sheffield and the gold medal in the team event after defeating Russia 45-31.
+In 2011, Popescu took the bronze medal in the individual event of the 2011 European Fencing Championships in Sheffield and the gold medal in the team event after defeating Russia 45-31.
 The victory ceremony was marred by an incident when Trei culori, the former, communist-era national anthem of Romania, was played instead of the current Deșteaptă-te, române!
 Brânză decided to walk off in protest and convinced her teammates of following her.